How to have the best holiday with kids when you are travelling abroad on your own

-As a single parent, making a success of a holiday with the kids can be hard work, but it is extremely rewarding when it all goes to plan.
+As a single parent, making a success of a holiday abroad with kids can be hard work, but it is extremely rewarding when everything goes to plan.
 All the onus of finding things to do on your single parent holidays abroad, controlling spending and dealing with tantrums is on you.
 Single parent holidays are a challenge if you do them all on your own, but a challenge to embrace as the rewards are great.
-There are plenty of ways to plan ahead, manage all this and make the holiday the best one yet.
+There are plenty of ways to plan ahead, manage and make your family holiday the best one yet.
 Here are some tips that should help ensure your single parent holiday abroad is a success:

-- Technology: Taking a tablet, laptop or portable DVD player with discs and downloads can occupy kids when you need a break or have your hands full with one of the kids, or need a minute’s rest in the evening.
+Taking a tablet, laptop or portable DVD player can occupy kids when you need a break or have your hands full with one of the kids, or need a minute’s rest in the evening.
 And let’s not forget that they can then help to occupy you when they have all gone to bed!
 Just remember to take plenty of DVDs and download some films before you set off, in case the local WiFi is poor or expensive.

-- Be sociable: You will be surprised who you meet when you actually try to be sociable on holiday.
+You will be surprised who you meet when you actually try to be sociable on holiday.
 With two million single parents in the UK alone, chances are that you meet other solo parents at your accommodation.
 Whether they are also travelling solo or are in a couple, don’t miss the opportunity to chat with other parents, because you need adult company, too.
-All the better, if your respective kids get together and start playing to lessen the load on you, all the better.
+All the better, if your respective kids get together for play as it will lessen the load on you.

-- Kids clubs: For the younger kids these are really useful in some resorts for both you and them.
-It allows you precious alone time, but also allows the kids to mix with others and to do what they actually want to do without everyone getting on each other’s nerves.
-Also, activities are particularly good for keeping the kids occupied and tiring them out to make the evenings easier to handle.
+If you have younger kids, hotels with kids club are a godsend.
+They allow you precious time to relax, but also allows the kids to mix with others and to do what they actually want to do with kids their own age.
+Some kids club activities are great for keeping the kids occupied and tiring them out to make the evenings easier to handle.

-- One week only: Your first solo holiday as a single parent should be a short one, but even if you have done a few it is advisable to limit them to only a week.
+Your first single parent holiday abroad should be a short one, but even if you have done a few it is advisable to limit them to only a week.
 Basically don’t overdo it.
 A week usually flies by but is perfectly adequate and by the final day usually even the kids are ready for home.